jpype-project/jpype/doc/dbapi2.rst

 Type Access
 ===========

-JPype dbapi2 provides four different maps which serve to convert data between Python and SQL types.
+JPype dbapi2 provides two different maps which serve to convert data between Python and SQL types.
 When setting parameters and fetching results, Java types are used.
 The connection provides to maps for converting the types of parameters.
 An `adapter <adapters_>`_ is used to translate from a Python type into a Java type when setting a parameter.
 Once a result is produced, a `converter <converters_>`_ can be used to translate the Java type back into a Python type.

-Further, Java provides multiple types to pass a parameter or fetch a result.
-This functionality has been mapped to `setters`_ for setting parameters and `getters`_ for fetching results.
+There are two lookup functions that select the behavior to decide how a column or parameter should be treated.
+These are `getters`_ and `setters_`.

 .. _adapters: